micro-analytics/micro-analytics-cli/README.md

   `flat-file-db` is a fast in-process flat file database that caches all data in memory and persists it to an open file using an append-only algorithm ensuring compact file sizes and strong consistency.
 By using the filesystem for storage setup is easy and backups are only a copy & paste away. (in case you need more advanced features of a real database, swapping out `flat-file-db` for a real db shouldn't take long)

+*If you want to change the path the database file is saved as pass it as an env variable called `DB_PATH`.
+E.g. `DB_PATH=storage/analytics.db micro-analytics`.*

 ## License

 Copyright ©️ 2016 Maximilian Stoiber, licensed under the MIT License.
 See [`license.md`](./license.md) for more information.